spring2go/geekstore/README.md

 ## Attribution

 The project is a partial clone of the [vendure](https://github.com/vendure-ecommerce/vendure) headless ecommerce framework.
 The original project is based on TypeScript/Nestjs/Angular tech stack.
-Thanks for author's contribution🙏
+Thanks to the author🙏

 ## Copyright